cmorisse/openerp-jsonrpc-client-python/README.rst

     - server.dataset_load("<model_name>", id)
     - server.dataset_exec_workflow("<model_name">, id, "<signal_name>")

-You can access model using either a proxied form or a low level.
+You can access model using either a proxy or a with low level function.

 Using a proxy:
 --------------